jmilkiewicz/OverheadCourse/signups/index.markdown

 - 2 hours on Sunday + 0.5 h unsupervised game,
 - 1.5 hours on Monday + 0.5 h unsupervised game,

-**Last two spots available for the {% include padelOverheads.markdown %} workshop for players with a Playtomic rating of around 4.0.**
+**Last spot available for the {% include padelOverheads.markdown %} workshop for players with a Playtomic rating of around 4.0.**

+### {% include padelTactics.markdown %} is aimed at individuals who are:
+- *Intermediate to Advanced Players:* If you already have a solid grasp of basic padel techniques like bandeja, vibora, volleys, and backcourt play, this course is perfect for you.
+- *Strategic Thinkers:* Those looking to outsmart their opponents through advanced tactics and smart play.
+- *Competitors Seeking an Edge:* Ideal for players who can hold their own but struggle to win against opponents of similar or higher skill levels.

+#### 🗓️ Training Plan
+Each group will experience an intensive **7 hours** training program and **2 hours** of unsupervised game:

+- 1.5 hours on Thursday + 0.5 h unsupervised game,
+- 1.5 hours on Friday + 0.5 h unsupervised game,
+- 2 hours on Saturday + 0.5 h unsupervised game,
+- 2 hours on Sunday + 0.5 h unsupervised game,

+**Last spot available for the {% include padelTactics.markdown %} workshop for players with a Playtomic rating of around 4.5.**

 ### {% include padelEssentials.markdown %} is aimed at individuals who:
 - wants to learn/improve backcourt shots technique (or potentially change their habits from other racket sports) and/or